Infrastructure

 For CircleCI or other CI/CD, use STS AssumeRole:

-# Get temporary credentials (matching blog_infra CI pattern)
+# Get temporary credentials (matching this repo's CI pattern)

 CREDENTIALS=$(aws sts assume-role \